EENI Global Business School

 3. To understand the principles of the multilateral trading system

-4. To analyze the WTO agreements (customs duties, agriculture, services, import licensing procedures) and its implications for the international trade
+4. To analyze WTO agreements (customs duties, agriculture, services, import licensing procedures) and its Implications for International Trade

-6. To know how to interpret the World Trade report of the WTO
+6. To know how to interpret the World Trade report of WTO

 Sample: